 This reality—the powerlessness of local people—is not particular to RBKC.
 Nor is it recent.
 Indeed, it helps account for the decision to build Lancaster West itself, and many housing estates like it elsewhere in London and the UK.
 It also underpins some (though not all) approaches to estate regeneration over the last generation.

-This short paper focuses not on the question of culpability for the fire itself, which is the subject of police investigation and the official enquiry established by government, but with the future of the neighbourhood of the wider Lancaster West estate, separate from the Tower site.
-It makes a case for a community-led future for the estate; and indeed argues that community-led housing represents a way forward for housing policy in general.
+This short paper focuses not on the question of culpability for the fire itself, which is the subject of a police investigation and the official enquiry established by government, but with the future of the neighbourhood of the wider Lancaster West estate, separate from the Tower site.
+It makes a case for a community-led future for the estate, and indeed argues that community-led housing represents a way forward for housing policy in general.

 No change in the governance or management of the Lancaster West estate can make good what happened on 14th June last year.
 But if the right decisions are taken, the legacy for the community and for society can, in part, be a good one.
 Our hope is that the neighbourhood of Grenfell Tower may make something beautiful for the future: a new model of community living that will inspire the rest of London and the UK.